RobKenis/edgecase-2023/docs/chick-fil-a/index.md

 your logging system in the cloud.

 Vector in the cloud collects metrics and forwards them to the team's preferred solution like CloudWatch, Datadog..

+## Principles

+### Acknowledge constraints

+Some constraints are good to build around and some you should just accept.
+Things like ports on a switch you should just accept.
+There's a small physical space, no server closet, so you need to work in a confined space.
+Small budget leads to hardware constraints.
+Field tech support leads to hard troubleshooting, so you want a hands-off solution.

+### Just enough Kubernetes

+Don't be cute, don't do too many things.
+At the edge, keep it lightweight.
+Keep it vanilla and as simple as possible, limit KubeAPI interactions.
+Embrace the Kube movement and open source ecosystem. **Default to making things highly recoverable over super high available**.
+Things will break, so make it easy to recover to a working state.

+### Cattle, not pets

+Zero touch provisioning minimized human touch, employees can just plug in the nodes and don't need to do anything else.
+A "wipe" pattern makes it possible to wipe nodes and reprovision them to optimize troubleshooting.
+This also helps with the throw-away pattern, if a node doesn't work, throw it out and replace it.

+Re-hydrate pattern encourages teams to send critical data to the cloud.
+This makes it possible to rebuild the application after rebuilding the cluster.
+It's like a new iPhone, you sync your new device with your Apple account and everything is back like it should be.

+## Summary

+Kubernetes is awesome at the edge.
+Acknowledge your constraints.
+Don't be cute and make things easy!
+Mirror the cloud paradigms as much as you can.